 The planning criteria were based on the peak hour of the Average Day Peak Month (ADPM) passenger profiles and operations for each PAL.
 These were derived from the April 2018 flight schedule (April 2, 2018) and the Forecast of Aviation Activity.
 The 2018 flight schedule was used to establish the baseline passenger profile and peak hour operation characteristics.
-The baseline passenger profile ratio of enplaning, deplaning, and total passengers was then applied to the peak hour enplanements to establish the future passenger profiles.
-Similarly, the baseline arriving to departing peak hour operations ratio was applied to the peak hour operations forecast to derive the future peak hour operations characteristics.
+The baseline passenger profile ratio of enplaning, deplaning, and total passengers was then applied to the peak hour operations ratio was applied to the peak hour operations forecast to derive the future peak hour operations characteristics.
 The type of aircraft and anticipated load factors also inform the terminal requirements.
 Table 4-31 presents PAL peak hour passenger profile, peak hour operations characteristics, and the anticipated aircraft and load factor.